 Accused of an open-meetings violation, county board stops recording its meetings

-An Iowa social worker who kissed a client been issued a citation and warning from the Iowa Board of Social Work.
+Iowa law books.
 (Photo courtesy of the Office of the Iowa Attorney General)

 In response to residents “bashing” the Kossuth County Board of Supervisors, the board has opted to stop recording its public meetings.